ssoyoung/device-unlocking-system/README.md

                 : Click lock, unlock button
-                : if (3)'s user information or vehicles' information are entered wrong, can not perform Lock/Unlock properly  (negative test)
+                : if (3)'s user information or vehicles' information are entered wrong, can not perform Lock/Unlock properly  (negative test) (7) Reset
+                : You can use this function if user is in condition, excess 3 times wrong OTP entered problem : enter the user information (phone number), and vehicle information if needed

    #4. etc